- What does it mean to be detail oriented?

 Persons with the detail oriented personality trait can be better motivated:

-They may also be motivated if you put them in charge of jobs that have smaller ‘sub-tasks’ involved.
+- They may also be motivated if you put them in charge of smaller ‘sub-tasks’ jobs.

 Also, always appreciate them for the contribution they have made.
-Tell them how a great deal of impact they have had with their ability to consider little details.
+Tell them how much impact they have had with their ability to consider little details.

 Someone with a detail oriented personality will always love to follow a particular way or process of doing something and so they may be reluctant to change.